How to Wash a T-Shirt

 Machine washing is the most convenient way to wash your t-shirt, but hand washing is the most gentle way.

 Follow our guides on “How to Wash” your specific piece of clothing.
-To make your clothes last as long as possible, treat each one separately when it comes to care.
+To make your clothes last as long as possible, treat each one separately when it comes to washing and clothing care.

-- Adjust your washing machine to the delicate or gentle setting and wash with cold water.
+Adjust your washing machine to the delicate or gentle setting and wash with cold water.
 The high majority of t-shirts are made from either cotton or polyester, which means that they need to be washed in cold water in order to maintain their shape, size, and quality.
+Hot water will shrink the fabric.

-- Once the cycle is completed, remove the t-shirt from the washing machine and *dry appropriately.
+Once the cycle is completed, remove the t-shirt from the washing machine and dry it in the dryer or let air dry.
+Air dry your t-shirt if you are worried about it shrinking.

 Hand washing is the most gentle way to wash your t-shirt, and if you have a particularly delicate, important, or expensive t-shirt, then you may choose to hand wash instead of using the machine.